 You may not see this museum immediately because it doesn’t seem like your run-of-the-mill house on an ordinary street, but you have to remember that the house itself is the museum exhibit.

 Did you know that the city of Leiden is home to one of the oldest botanical gardens in the world?
 The University of Leiden was responsible for planting the first seeds in this historical garden.
-It really is a sight for sore eyes because it is truly beautiful!
-You can enjoy a day in the sun, and stroll through the garden for a relaxing day as we say goodbye to the cold winters.
+It really is a sight for sore eyes!
+You can enjoy a day in the sun and stroll through the garden for a relaxing day as we say goodbye to the cold winters.

 Feature Image: Kees Hummel/Leiden Marketing

 Editor’s Note: this article was originally published in May 2019, but was fully updated in June 2020 for your reading pleasure.